hindu-comm/mail_stream_advaita-l/2016/07/sarvAtma_bhAva_as_ex/07__shrImallalitAlAlitaH.md

 > to become a GYAni.>>
 >

-​I understand that you are confused about purpose of prakriyA-s.
+I understand that you are confused about purpose of prakriyA-s.
-​

 Any mumuxu is adhikArI of brahma-GYAna.
 When he practises means of knowledge, he tries to solve problems which arise(tries to support shruti and advaita which are opposed by other pramANa-s).
 So, he applies logic,